 Pursuant to a lease dated April 2, 1993 (the "Edison Lease"), Holdings leased to Products Corporation the Edison research and development facility for a term of up to 10 years with an annual rent of \$1.4 million and certain shared operating expenses payable by Products Corporation which, together with the annual rent, were not to exceed \$2.0 million per year.
 In August 1998, Holdings sold the Edison facility to an unrelated third party, which assumed substantially all liability for environmental claims and compliance costs relating to the Edison facility, and in connection with the sale Products Corporation terminated the Edison Lease and entered into a new lease with the new owner.
-Holdings agreed to indemnify Products Corporation to the extent rent under the new lease exceeds rent that would have been payable under the terminated Edison Lease had it not been terminated.
-The net amount reimbursed by Holdings to Products Corporation with respect to the Edison facility for 2000 was \$0.2 million.
+Holdings agreed to indemnify Products Corporation through September 1, 2013 to the extent rent under the new lease exceeds rent that would have been payable under the terminated Edison Lease had it not been terminated.
+The net amount reimbursed by Holdings to Products Corporation with respect to the Edison facility for 2001 was \$0.2 million.

-During 2000, Products Corporation leased certain facilities to MacAndrews & Forbes or its affiliates pursuant to occupancy agreements and leases.
-These included space at Products Corporation's New York headquarters and at Products Corporation's offices in London.
-The rent paid to Products Corporation for 2000 was \$0.9 million.
+During 2001, Products Corporation leased certain facilities to MacAndrews & Forbes or its affiliates pursuant to occupancy agreements and leases.
+These included space at Products Corporation's New York headquarters and through January 31, 2001 at Products Corporation's offices in London.
+The rent paid to Products Corporation for 2001 was \$0.5 million.

-Products Corporation's Credit Agreement is supported by, among other things, guarantees from Revlon, Inc., Holdings and certain of Holdings' subsidiaries.
-The obligations under such guarantees are secured by, among other things, the capital stock of Products Corporation, and the capital stock and certain assets of certain subsidiaries of Holdings.
+Products Corporation's Credit Agreement and the 12% Senior Secured Notes are supported by, among other things, guarantees from Revlon, Inc., and, subject to certain limited exceptions, all of the domestic subsidiaries of Products Corporation.
+The obligations under such guarantees are secured by, among other things, the capital stock of Products Corporation and, subject to certain limited exceptions, the capital stock of all of Products Corporation's domestic subsidiaries and 66% of the capital stock of Products Corporation's and its domestic subsidiaries' first-tier foreign subsidiaries.